raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 [^delegate]: A much better way to put it is that objects with a prototype *delegate* behaviour to their prototype (and that may in turn delegate behaviour to its prototype if it has one, and so on).

+### the object mixin pattern

-One way to share behaviour scattered across multiple classes, or to untangle behaviour by factoring it out of an overweight prototype, is to extend a prototype with a mixin.
+One way to share behaviour scattered across multiple classes, or to untangle behaviour by factoring it out of an overweight prototype, is to extend a prototype with a *mixin*.

 Here's a class of todo items: